joelparkerhenderson/architecture-decision-record/examples/programming-languages/index.md

   * C: rejected because of low safety; Rust can do nearly everything better.

-  * C++: rejected because it's a mess; Rush can do nearly everything better.
+  * C++: rejected because it's a mess; Rust can do nearly everything better.

   * Clojure: excellent modeling; best Lisp approximation; great runtime on the JVM.